There is a town west of Horsham (Australia, not UK), called Kaniva. I tell you this because that’s what I keep calling these shoes.

-When I first tried on these shoe they felt like a pair of old faithfuls.
+When I first tried on these shoes they felt like a pair of old faithfuls.
 My foot and these shoes go together like salt and pepper, or bacon and eggs.

-The Kinvara’a definitely are like an old friend.
-You know the type of friend you’ve had for years and years, and can pick up your conversation from where you left off?
-Yeah that’s me and these shoes.
+The Kinvara’a definitely is like an old friend.
+Do you know the type of friend you’ve had for years and years, and can pick up your conversation from where you left off?
+Yeah, that’s me and these shoes.

-It’s flexible in it’s upper design and with it’s new PowerGrid technology it gives a smoother transition / ride.
+With a flexible upper design and it’s new PowerGrid technology it gives a smoother transition/ride.

 The shoe has a natural feel with room in the toe box.

 If you are looking for a minimalist natural running shoe, then do consider the Kinvara’s for your next purchase.